menacit/kubernetes_security_course/admission_intro.md

 modify requests sent to the API server.

-Many of these help us improve security by preventing dangerous configuration and enforcing best-practices.
+Many of these help us improve security by preventing dangerous configuration and enforcing best-practices/policy conformance.

 Quite similar to "authorizers", but only called during resource